KhalidWKhedr/eww-notifier/README.md

 - Inspired by the needs of eww/Wayland users
 - Uses Python, pydbus, PyGObject, and requests
 - Special thanks to the eww community

+## Dependency Injection (DI) Approach

+This project uses **manual dependency injection** via factory functions in `eww_notifier/factories/services.py`.
+All major services and handlers are instantiated in `__main__.py` using these factories, and dependencies are passed explicitly to constructors.
+No DI library or container is used, making the codebase simple, explicit, and easy to test.